islandevolution/islandevolution.github.io/_members/you.md

   email:
 ---

-We are advertising a PhD position.
-[See here](https://www.jobbnorge.no/en/available-jobs/job/268466/phd-research-fellow-in-evolutionary-genomics-and-island-biology).
+We are advertising two PhD positions and two postdocs.
+More info out in January.